johnhw/blender_knots/README.md

 can go in each of the four cardinal directions, and can go beneath existing rope.

 Every knot is represented as a collection of **leads**, where one a **lead** is a separate piece of rope.
-A simple overhand knot only has one lead; a bend will have at least two lead, and so on.
+A simple overhand knot only has one lead; a bend will have at least two leads, and so on.

 * **lead** a connected sequence representing one physical strand of rope
 * **space** any cell without any character

-* Every line must have a **head**; either directed, undirected or numbered
+* Every lead must have a **head**; either directed, undirected or numbered
-* A line may have an explicit **tail** (ending marker), either directed or undirected but this is optional
+* A lead may have an explicit **tail** (ending marker), either directed or undirected but this is optional

 ## Examples